salesforcecli/plugin-schema/messages/list.md

 # description

-You must specify a Salesforce org to use, either with the --target-org flag or by setting your default org with the `target-org` configuration variable.
+You can list the standard objects, custom objects, or all.
+The lists include only Salesforce objects, not Tooling API objects.

 # examples

-- List all objects:
+- List all objects in your default org:

-  <%= config.bin %> <%= command.id %> --target-org my-org --sobject all
+  <%= config.bin %> <%= command.id %> --sobject all

-- Only list custom objects:
+- List only custom objects in the org with alias "my-scratch-org":

-  <%= config.bin %> <%= command.id %> --target-org my-org --sobject custom
+  <%= config.bin %> <%= command.id %> --sobject custom --target-org my-scratch-org

 # flags.sobject.summary

-Type of objects to list.
+Category of objects to list.

 # noTypeFound